ocripps24/MakersBnB/README.md

 I want to view all listings

 User story 7
 As a Renting User
 So I can choose a property
 I want to see the available dates for a property

 User story 8
 As a Renting User
 So I can stay in a property
 I want to be able to request a property for one night

 User story 9
 As a Listing User
 So I can rent out a property
 I want to be able to see all requests and accept one user request for a property

 User story 10
 As a Listing User
 So my properties can only be booked once at a time
 I want the availability status of my property to be unavailable if booked

 ```

+Security vulnerability from installation of nightwatch

+Remediation
+Upgrade growl to version 1.10.0 or later.
+For example:

+"dependencies": {
+  "growl": ">=1.10.0"
+}
+or…
+"devDependencies": {
+  "growl": ">=1.10.0"
+}